chbh-opensource/mri-on-bear-edu/docs/index.md

 APA:
 ```
 Sohail, A., Quinn, A. J., Carpenter, J. J., Hansen, P. C., & Chechlacz, M. (2025).
-MRI on BEAR: Magnetic Resonance Imaging in Cognitive Neuroscience at the University of Birmingham.
+MRI on BEAR (Birmingham Environment for Academic Research): Magnetic Resonance Imaging in Cognitive Neuroscience at the Centre for Human Brain Health
 Zenodo. https://doi.org/10.5281/zenodo.15804715
 ```